periwinkleispurple/bash_install/readme.md

 2. GLPI MariaDB Database connection
 3. _Zero (coming soon)_
 <br/><br/>
-All bash here are fully fonctionnal on **< debian-10.0.0-amd64 >**.
+All bash here are fully fonctionnal on **< debian-10.0.0-amd64 and Mint 'Sarah' >**.
 Every source code are listed above !
 <br/>
 Make sure your OS has a web and SSH server.
 _____________________________________________________________________________________________________________________